Couple Goals: What Animals Can Teach Us About Staying Together

 Macaroni Penguins (also called “Royal Penguins”)

-Many species of penguins mate for life.
+Many species of penguins partner for life.
 Do you get a hug after you and your beloved have been apart for a while?
 Macaroni penguins have you beat: These lovebirds dance when they see each other in an aptly named “ecstatic display.”

 Two Macaroni Penguins Embracing